casper-network/docs-1.5.X/source/docs/casper/concepts/economics/dynamic-gas-pricing.md

 # Dynamic Gas Pricing on Mainnet

-The Condor release introduced a configurable capability to calculate dynamic gas prices based on block vacancy (in other words, block consumption).
+The Condor release introduced a configurable capability to calculate dynamic gas prices based on block vacancy (or consumption).
 The network chainspec configures the `vacancy`, as shown below, which refers to this feature.
 This capability prevents malicious actors from filling the blocks with useless transactions and ensures network integrity.

 When dynamic gas pricing is enabled, a calculation runs at the end of each era to average block usage within that era.
 This calculation determines the gas price the network will use for the next era.
 If overall consumption rises above a threshold, the gas price increases by 1.
 If consumption falls below a threshold, the gas price decreases by 1.
 The gas price remains the same if overall consumption remains within those thresholds.
 The gas price will not go up or down by more than 1 in a given era and will not go above the maximum or below the minimum threshold.